-It was a cannabis friendly event which drew some cannabis friendly folks to pier 40 in San Fransisco.
+It was a cannabis friendly event which drew some cannabis friendly folks to pier 40 in San Francisco.
 Standard ticket price was $560 apiece, so not exactly what I’d consider a cheap date activity, but the goodie bag included a Ghost MV1 vaporizer which retails for around $295 which helped to offset the price.
 More on the Ghost MV1 & Grow Cruise goodie bag in future posts.
 The ride was about 4 hours long around San Fransisco Bay and seemed to me to go by quickly and pleasantly.

 Cannabis events tend to have their own vibe, and that hasn’t been completely quashed by the new corporate cannabis movement yet.
-While waiting for boarding patrons were serenaded by a talented gentleman with a ukulele.
+While waiting for boarding patrons were serenaded by a talented gentleman named Bear with a ukulele.
 Dress ranged from cocktail ready, to business casual, to the ever popular casual casual, to even a tie dyed outfit or two.

 After a slight delay (which according to some rumors involved someone learning that a bass drum should not be used as a floatation device) we boarded and were greeted with drink tickets and boxes containing our new vaporizers.

 The yacht was spacious enough to accommodate everyone with enough room for personal space.
 There was a dining seated section, a second floor with music, dabs and dancing, and an outdoor smoking and viewing area (where I personally spent much of the trip).